Rapper Lil' Pump Joins Donald Trump on Stage at Final Rally

 “I come here to say Mr. President I appreciate everything you’ve done for our country, you brought the troops home, and you’re doing the right thing,” he said.
 “MAGA 202020 don’t forget that!
 And do not vote for Sleepy Joe AT ALL!”

-Lil’ Pump (born Gazzy Garcia) became famous with the song “Gucci Gang” in 2017 and has collaborated with rappers Kanye West and Lil’ Wayne, both of who have previously signaled their support for Trump.
+Lil’ Pump became famous with the song “Gucci Gang” in 2017 and has collaborated with rappers Kanye West and Lil’ Wayne, both of who have previously signaled their support for Trump.

-After a series of comments supporting the president, he posted a photo of himself and a Trump flag on Instagram to his over 17 million followers.
+After a series of comments supporting the president, he posted a photo of himself and a Trump flag on Instagram to his over 17 million followers, as Breitbart News reported.

 .